 Japan is often perceived as an expensive destination.
-Although there’s some truth to that, it is entirely possible to travel to Japan without breaking the bank.
-Here are some arguments to support the notion that Japan travel doesn’t have to be expensive:
+There’s much truth to that, but it is possible to travel to Japan without breaking the bank.
+Here is a list of what you can to do to keep your Japan travel cost down:

 Affordable Accommodations